How much does Wegovy cost?

 • Insurance coverage for Wegovy depends on your plan, your health history, and any underlying conditions you might have.

 Wegovy is a once-weekly prescription medication that, when combined with exercise and a low-calorie diet, can help people with obesity or overweight shed extra pounds.
-The cost of the medication can be prohibitive for some potential patients, but there are ways to get the medication for less than the list price of $1,349.02 per month.
+The cost of Wegovy can be prohibitive for some potential patients, but there are ways to get the medication for less than the list price of $1,349.02 per month.

 Wegovy Important Safety Information: Read more about serious warnings and safety info.